lightest/diamond-webgl/README.md

 ![Antialiasing explanation](src/readme/antialiasing_direction_horizontal.png)
 5. Finally, I apply a blur in that direction.

 This algorithm provides a good antialiasing in one pass with only 9 texture fetches and cheap computation.
 To improve it, I would need to sample a larger neighbourhood, but I don't think it is worth it.
+If you want to go further, [here is a great description of FXAA](http://blog.simonrodriguez.fr/articles/30-07-2016_implementing_fxaa.html).

 Here is the result I obtain: